-required loggingType int There are various types of logging implemented.
+1 required loggingType int There are various types of logging implemented.
 STATE_LOGGING_MINITAUR: This will require to load the quadruped/quadruped.urdf and object unique id from the quadruped.
 It logs the timestamp, IMU roll/pitch/yaw, 8 leg motor positions (q0-q7), 8 leg motor torques (u0-u7), the forward speed of the torso and mode (unused in simulation).
-STATE_LOGGING_GENERIC_ROBOT_DATA: This will log a log of the data of either all objects or selected ones (if objectUniqueIds is provided).
-STATE_LOGGING_VIDEO_MP4: this will open an MP4 file and start streaming the OpenGL 3D visualizer pixels to the file using an r - ffmpeg pipe.
+STATE_LOGGING_GENERIC_ROBOT: This will log a log of the data of either all objects or selected ones (if objectUniqueIds is provided).
+STATE_LOGGING_VIDEO_MP4: this will open an MP4 file and start streaming the OpenGL 3D visualizer pixels to the file using an ffmpeg pipe.
 It will require ffmpeg installed.
 You can also use avconv (default on Ubuntu), just create a symbolic link so that ffmpeg points to avconv.
 On Windows, ffmpeg has some issues that cause tearing/color artifacts in some cases.
 STATE_LOGGING_CONTACT_POINTS STATE_LOGGING_VR_CONTROLLERS.
 STATE_LOGGING_PROFILE_TIMINGS This will dump a timings file in JSON format that can be opened using Google Chrome about://tracing LOAD. required fileName string file name (absolute or relative path) to store the log file data. optional objectUniqueIds list of int If left empty, the logger may log every object, otherwise the logger just logs the objects in the objectUniqueIds list. optional maxLogDof int Maximum number of joint degrees of freedom to log (excluding the base dofs).
 This applies to STATE_LOGGING_GENERIC_ROBOT_DATA.
-Default value is 12. optional bodyUniqueIdA int Applies to STATE_LOGGING_CONTACT_POINTS.
-If provided,only log contact points involving bodyUniqueIdA. optional bodyUniqueIdB int Applies to STATE_LOGGING_CONTACT_POINTS.
+Default value is 12.
+If a robot exceeds the number of dofs, it won't get logged at all. optional bodyUniqueIdA int Applies to STATE_LOGGING_CONTACT_POINTS.
+If provided,only log contact points involving bodyUniqueIdA.

+optional bodyUniqueIdB int Applies to STATE_LOGGING_CONTACT_POINTS.
 If provided,only log contact points involving bodyUniqueIdB. optional linkIndexA int Applies to STATE_LOGGING_CONTACT_POINTS.
 If provided,only log contact points involving linkIndexA for bodyUniqueIdA. optional linkIndexB int Applies to STATE_LOGGING_CONTACT_POINTS.
-If provided,only log contact points involving linkIndexB for bodyUniqueIdA. optional deviceTypeFilter int deviceTypeFilter allows you to select what VR devices to log: VR_DEVICE_CONTROLLER, VR_DEVICE_HMD ,VR_DEVICE_GENERIC_TRACKER or any combination of them.
+If provided,only log contact points involving linkIndexB for bodyUniqueIdA. optional deviceTypeFilter int deviceTypeFilter allows you to select what VR devices to log: VR_DEVICE_CONTROLLER, VR_DEVICE_HMD, VR_DEVICE_GENERIC_TRACKER or any combination of them.
 Applies to STATE_LOGGING_VR_CONTROLLERS.
-Default values is VR_DEVICE_CONTROLLER. optional physicsClientId int if you are connected to multiple servers, you can pick one.
+Default values is VR_DEVICE_CONTROLLER. optional logFlags int (upcoming pybullet 1.3.1).
+STATE_LOG_JOINT_TORQUES, to log joint torques due to joint motors. optional physicsClientId int if you are connected to multiple servers, you can pick one.